o3de/o3de-extras/Gems/ROS2/README.md

 * Ubuntu 20.04 or 22.04.
 Other Ubuntu versions and Linux distros could also work as long as they can support ROS 2.
 * [O3DE](https://www.o3de.org/)
 * Modern version of ROS 2.
+This instruction assumes that the `desktop` version is installed.
+Otherwise some packages might be missing.
 We support and tested with:
   * [ROS 2 Galactic](https://docs.ros.org/en/galactic/Installation.html) with Ubuntu 20.04.
   * [ROS 2 Humble](https://docs.ros.org/en/humble/Installation.html) with Ubuntu 22.04.